Edit Photo Metadata on Mac – It’s Easy!

 So, there you are.
 It’s easy to edit photo metadata with software you already have on your Mac, or add non-metadata labels to your photos with Pic Scanner.
-Labeling photos and adding metadata takes a bit of effort, but yields benefits in the long run.
+Labeling photos and adding metadata takes effort, but yields benefits in the long run.

 A few more points:

 - Photos for Mac isn’t ideal when you want to change ‘Date Taken’ on a batch of scanned photos.
-This is because Photos takes the first photo in the batch, compares the date and time in the metadata (which shows the photo was scanned, not when it was actually taken) with the date and time that you input manually, and it applies the same offset to all other photos in the batch.
+This is because Photos takes the first photo in the batch, compares the metadata date and time (which shows when you scanned the photo, not when you shot it) with the date and time that you input manually, and it applies the same offset to all other photos in the batch.
 This is fine for Case 5 (New Zealand trip) above, but not for Case 6 (baby’s first year).
 For the latter case, you’ll either need to amend the dates one photo at a time, or use some other app.

 - If you have a lot of old photos in albums, and you want to minimize the effort in scanning them, use your iPhone or iPad.
 Pic Scanner Gold is a good, inexpensive app that makes scanning effortless — you can scan 3–4 photos (or an album page) at a time, and the app automatically detects, crops, enhances and saves them individually.
 (Visit website)